Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: preliminaries

 \subsection{Properties of Artin groups}

-We collect and show some properties of Artin groups.
-Let $A_\Gamma$ be an Artin group associated with a defining graph $\Gamma$ with the vertex set $V(\Gamma)=V$ and the edge set $E(\Gamma)=E$, as in Section \ref{defining_graph}.
-Lemma \ref{Godelle} is essentially used in the proof of Theorem \ref{main}.
+We summarize some properties of Artin groups.
+Let $A_\Gamma$ be an Artin group associated with a defining graph $\Gamma$ with the vertex set $V(\Gamma)=V$ and the edge set $E(\Gamma)=E$, as in Section~\ref{defining_graph}.
+Lemma~\ref{Godelle} is essentially used in the proof of Theorem~\ref{main}.

-By study of van der Lek (see \cite{Paris}, \cite{van}), the following are well-known, which often used without mention in this paper. \begin{lemma} \begin{enumerate} \item For any subset $U\subset V$, the subgroup of $A_\Gamma$ generated by $U$, called a standard parabolic subgroup, is itself an Artin group associated with the full subgraph of $\Gamma$ spanned by $U$.
-(We denote this subgroup as $A_U$.
+By the work of van der Lek (see \cite{Paris}, \cite{van}), the following are well known and often used without mention in this paper. \begin{lemma} \begin{enumerate} \item For any subset $U\subset V$, the subgroup of $A_\Gamma$ generated by $U$, called a standard parabolic subgroup, is itself an Artin group associated with the full subgraph of $\Gamma$ spanned by $U$.
+(We denote this subgroup by $A_U$.
 When $U$ is empty, we define $A_\emptyset =\{1\}$.) \item For any subsets $U, U'\subset V$, $A_{U}\cap A_{U'}=A_{U\cap U'}$. \end{enumerate} \end{lemma}